Little Richard, flamboyant rock ‘n’ roll pioneer, dead at 87

 NASHVILLE, Tenn.
 (AP) — Little Richard, the self-proclaimed “architect of rock ‘n’ roll” whose piercing wail, pounding piano and towering pompadour irrevocably altered popular music while introducing black R&B to white America, died Saturday.
 He was 87.

 Pastor Bill Minson, a close friend of Little Richard’s, told The Associated Press that Little Richard died Saturday morning.
-Minson said he also spoke to Little Richard’s son and brother.

-Minson added that the family is not releasing the cause of death.
+His son, Danny Jones Penniman, also confirmed his father’s death, which was first reported by Rolling Stone.

 Born Richard Penniman, Little Richard was one of rock ‘n’ roll’s founding fathers who helped shatter the color line on the music charts, joining Chuck Berry and Fats Domino in bringing what was once called “race music” into the mainstream.
 Richard’s hyperkinetic piano playing, coupled with his howling vocals and hairdo, made him an implausible sensation — a gay, black man celebrated across America during the buttoned-down Eisenhower era.